rbgapusan/terms/README.md

 This page (http://www.nngroup.com/articles/how-users-read-on-the-web/) is the reason for some of the features implemented in this project.

-The page started with this food for thought:
-===
-# How Users Read on the Web
-Summary: They don't.
-People rarely read Web pages word by word; instead, they scan the page, picking out individual words and sentences.
-===

 # How to view the test page